Providing compassionate care and support throughout your pregnancy and birth to help you have a positive and empowering birth experience.

 *Free 30 minute Consultation for each potential client so we can get to know each other and see if I am compatible with you and your family.

 My name is Erica and I am looking forward to getting to know you!
-I am a happy wife and a doing-my-best mother to two beautiful, energetic kiddos.
+I am a happy wife and a doing-my-best mother to three beautiful, energetic kiddos.
 I love people, animals, and family time.
-I also love walking, jogging, playing the tuba, playing tennis, and playing board games with my family.
+I also love walking, playing the tuba, horseback riding, and playing board games with my family.
 I am passionate about educating, empowering, and supporting women and couples throughout pregnancy, childbirth, and parenthood.
 I also enjoy teaching marriage and healthy sexuality classes.

 I am an extremely sensitive person.
 This kind of sensitivity is commonly referred to as emotional intelligence.
 As far back as I can remember, I have been keenly aware of how the people around me are feeling.
 I was the teenager who went out of my way to include the teen who was feeling excluded.
 I was the friend who recognized that her friend was struggling, without her friend having to say a word.